nickrusso42518/vtlcli-docker/README.md

 ### Steps
 1. Perform `git clone` using SSH or HTTPS.
 2. Navigate to the directory: `cd vtlcli-docker`
-3. Create bind mount directory: `mkdir vtimount`
+3. Create bind mount directory: `mkdir vtlmount`
-4. Populate `vtimount/` with files you want to access within the container.
+4. Populate `vtlmount/` with files you want to access within the container.
    Normally this would be `*.yml` and `*.vtl` files.
 5. Obtain the container.
 Choose one of these options:
    * Build it from local `Dockerfile` yourself: `docker-compose build`